bitmash/alipay-api-php/README.md

 ## About

 This is a concise library written in PHP for the Alipay API merchant account for overseas merchants.
-It's very basic and only offers support for creating direct pay by user transactions: also known as "Cross-border Website Payment".
+It's basic and only offers support for creating direct pay by user transactions - also known as "Cross-border Website Payment".
 Alipay provides documentation and code examples at https://globalprod.alipay.com/order/integrationGuide.htm.

 This library does not support Transaction Queries, Refunds and Reconciliation.
 I may add these another time unless someone else wants to take a crack at it.

 ## Development

-Alipay provides a test environment with a dummy account and test links, assuming it's working.
+Alipay provides a test environment with a dummy account and test links assuming it's working.

 ### Account